itsairamkumar/itsairamkumar/README.md

 # 👋 Hi, I'm A (Atal).
 Sairam Kumar Patro

-**Senior Executive | MCA in Ai/ML Student | Technology Enthusiast**
+**Senior Executive | MCA in Cloud Computing | Technology Enthusiast**

 ---

 ### 🚀 About Me

 IT Professional with a passion for learning and growth.
-Currently works as a Senior Executive at Eduquity Career Technologies while pursuing, MCA with a specialization in AI/ML at Manipal University, Jaipur.
+Currently works as a Senior Executive at Eduquity Career Technologies while pursuing, MCA with a specialization in Cloud Computing at Manipal University, Jaipur.
 I loves exploring new technologies, solving challenges with curiosity and flexibility, and helping others along the way.
 If you'd like to know more about his projects, feel free to reach out.

 ---